Paid Search Marketing

 Enjoy the balancing act between quality and quantity and remember that quality should be closer to the metrics that matter to your business (sales and profit) and not necessarily what Google calls quality.
 The appropriate use of ad copy, negative keywords, and landing pages can help you maximize quality PPC leads.

-This is a guest post by Chad Summerhill, author of the blog PPC Prospector, provider of free PPC tools and PPC tutorials, and AdWords Specialist at Moving Solutions, Inc. (UPack.com and MoveBuilder.com).
+by Chad Summerhill, author of the blog PPC Prospector, provider of free PPC tools and PPC tutorials, and AdWords Specialist at Moving Solutions, Inc. (UPack.com and MoveBuilder.com).

 Follow Chad on Twitter at @ChadSummerhill.